 B. An assisted living program shall document in the resident's record the name of the person, if any, with the authority identified in §A of this regulation or include the documentation in the record.

-C. An assisted living program may not recognize the authority of a resident's representative if the representative attempts to exceed the authority:
+C. An assisted living program may not recognize the authority of a [resident's] resident representative if the representative attempts to exceed the authority:

 (1) Stated in the instrument that grants the representative authority; or